December 30, 2019

 hugo

-This installs Hugo on the CodeBuild instance and runs hugo to generate the site into the public folder before it is uploaded to S3.
+This installs Hugo on the CodeBuild instance and runs hugo

-Supports URLs of subdirectories that do not have trailing slashes or index.html specified
+Supports URLs of subdirectories that do not have trailing slashes or index.html

-When using CloudFront to serve websites from a private S3 bucket, then CloudFront won’t automatically serve the index.html files from subdirectories of your website.
-This module uses a Lambda@Edge function that inspects incoming requests and, if they don’t have an extension, adds a trailing slash and index.html.
+files from subdirectories of your website.
+This module uses a Lambda@Edge function that inspects incoming requests and, if they don’t have an extension, adds a trailing slash and index.html

 Supports custom error pages

-CloudFront allows the specification of custom error page paths for different error codes.
-Currently this module allows you to specify a custom error page path for 403 and 404 errors, so the custom page will be seen for unknown pages as well as when unauthorized users try to access a site with whitelisting turned on.
+errors, so the custom page will be seen for unknown pages as well as when unauthorized users try to access a site with whitelisting turned on.
 Here is an example of a custom error page from our IP whitelisted dev site dev.ordinaryexperts.com.

 Supports debug mode which turns off CloudFront caching

 Finally, when working on this module there were times when it was nice to always have CloudFront fetch content from the origin.
-This can be done by setting the debug variable to true, which causes the DefaultTTL, MaxTTL, and MinTTL CloudFront values to all be set to 0.
+This can be done by setting the debug variable to true

 Getting Started

-We have an example Terraform configuration on the GitHub README, however there is some pre-work that needs to be done before you can do terraform apply.
+We have an example Terraform configuration on the GitHub README, however there is some pre-work that needs to be done before you can do terraform apply

-One thing before you start - currently this module can only be deployed into the us-east-1 (N. Virginia) region - so make sure you select that region when creating region-specific resources.
+One thing before you start - currently this module can only be deployed into the us-east-1

-First, you need to set up a Route 53 Hosted Zone for the domain of the website you want to host (not including the www).
-Once that Hosted Zone has been created and delegated, you are ready to create the SSL certificate.
+First, you need to set up a Route 53 Hosted Zone for the domain of the website you want to host (not including the www

-When creating the SSL in ACM, be sure to specify the domain of the website you are hosting (again without the www) as well as the domain prefixed with *., i.e. if marketing.yourdomain.com was the domain, then also add *.marketing.yourdomain.com to the SSL certificate request.
+to the SSL certificate request.
 Since we have the Hosted Zone already setup in Route 53, if you chose the DNS validation option then the console will give you the option to automatically create the needed DNS records right from the SSL certificate wizard - easy!

 After you have the Hosted Zone and the ARN for the SSL certificate you just created, you are almost ready!
 The last step is to create a CodeCommit repo that will host your website content.
-After you create the repo you can start by creating a sample index.html file in the public directory of the repository.
-FYI check out our post on authenticating to CodeCommit with AWS Vault.
+After you create the repo you can start by creating a sample index.html

 Now you have all the values needed - from this point check out the README.md on GitHub for deployment examples.